 - Elimination of a projected 2020/21 deficit of £504 million;

-- keeping people well and investing in home-based care;
+- Keeping people well and investing in home-based care;

-- development of centres of clinical excellence for orthopaedics and stroke;
+- Development of centres of clinical excellence for orthopaedics and stroke;

-- a patient choice hub for managing procedures across the system rather than in organisations and larger GP practices;
+- A patient choice hub for managing procedures across the system rather than in organisations and larger GP practices;

-- The STP also includes a review of A&E services;
+- A review of A&E services;

 - Development of the area using an Accountable Care Organisation as a model.